 In terms of running the word endurance can be understood to have several meanings.
-For some the definition would describe running a longer distance e.g. 10K, half marathon or marathon.
+For some the definition would describe a running distance, on track this is 800m and above; on roads tryical distances are from 5km through to marathon.
 It is also defined as a component of fitness which is fundamental for any runner to offset fatigue or to be able to perform when fatigued.
 The 2 basic types of endurance are: Aerobic Endurance (muscular contractions take place using oxygen to release energy from the muscle fuels), Anaerobic Endurance (muscular contractions take place without oxygen using the stored energy available in the muscles).
 It is helpful to understand the energy systems available and how they are used.

 Alactic System: this is the start up energy system and used for high intensity and maximal speed running for up to 10 seconds.
 It does not require oxygen and waste products are not produced.
 To develop this energy system maximal intensity efforts for a very short duration with longer recovery should be practised.